Wrestling and BJJ: The Only Way to Be Top Tier

 When you think of a five-point throw you can think of something like a “suplex”.
 A grand amplitude throws as the rulebook would refer to it.

 How are they different though?
 Simply put: in Greco-Roman wrestling, you are not allowed to touch below the waistline.
 You can not attack the legs with your hands, you can not trip the legs with your feet, and you can not block the legs with your legs.
-It is a style rooted in hand fighting and upper body techniques (though equally requiring a POWERFUL lower body).
+It is a style rooted in hand fighting and upper body techniques (though requiring a POWERFUL lower body).

 In Freestyle wrestling, you are allowed to attack the legs.
-You can shoot double legs, single legs, low singles, ankle picks, foot sweeps, inside trips, and anything.
+You can shoot double legs, single legs, low singles, ankle picks, foot sweeps, inside trips, and much more.

 If you want to read more about the rules of the two styles here is a good resource.

-Obviously, the difference between the two wrestling styles and No-Gi BJJ is that in No-Gi you are ultimately looking to get to a submission to finish the match.
+The difference between the two wrestling styles and No-Gi BJJ is that in No-Gi you are ultimately looking to get to a submission to finish the match.
 Instead of looking for a pin or tech, you want to submit your opponent.

 If you want to be a great grappler, you go above and beyond to separate yourself from your opponents.
 This makes wrestling a FANTASTIC way to do that.